atoum/atoum.github.io/_posts/2016-02-08-blackfire-extension.markdown

 Since the release of its [version 2](http://blog.blackfire.io/blackfire-v2-0-automate-performance-testing.html), [Blackfire](blackfire.io) allows the automation of performance tests.

-blackfire provides a [PHP SDK](https://blackfire.io/docs/reference-guide/php-sdk) that, among other things, allows to integrate performance tests inside PHPUnit : you can check that your code doesn't exhausts a memory limit, an execution time or a number of calls for a function/method.
+Blackfire provides a [PHP SDK](https://blackfire.io/docs/reference-guide/php-sdk) that, among other things, allows to integrate performance tests inside PHPUnit: You can check that your code doesn't exhaust a memory limit, an execution time or a number of calls for a function/method.

-How could we integrate those tests inside atoum in order to benefit from the greatness of atoum assertions ?
+How could we integrate those tests inside atoum in order to benefit from the greatness of atoum assertions?

 Installation
 ------------

 You need to have [blackfire](https://blackfire.io/docs/up-and-running/installation) and [atoum](http://docs.atoum.org/en/latest/getting_started.html#installation) installed.

-First, we need to install atoum's blackfire extension via composer.
+First, we need to install atoum's Blackfire extension via Composer.

 {% highlight bash %}
-composer require atoum/blackfire-extension
+$ composer require atoum/blackfire-extension
 {% endhighlight %}

-Then we need to configure the client id and token to access blackfire.
+Then we need to configure the client ID and token to access to Blackfire.
 We do that by adding a few lines in the `.atoum.php` file.
-For example here is how to do it when those variable are accessible as environnement variables:
+For example here is how to do it when those variables are accessible as environnement variables:

 {% highlight php %}
 <?php